In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is exposure and response prevention.

-Exposure and response prevention (ERP) is a type of cognitive behavioural therapy that’s used for the treatment of obsessive compulsive disorder (OCD).
+Exposure and response prevention (ERP) is a type of cognitive behavioural therapy used to treat obsessive compulsive disorder (OCD).
 It’s similar to prolonged exposure therapy, which is used in anxiety disorders and PTSD, but it has the added piece of response prevention.
-The person in therapy is exposed to anxiety-provoking stimuli that trigger the obsessive thoughts, and then makes a deliberate choice to force themselves not to respond to those thoughts by performing a compulsive behaviour ritual.
+The client is exposed to anxiety-provoking stimuli that trigger the obsessive thoughts, and then they deliberately force themselves not to respond to those thoughts by performing a compulsive behaviour ritual.

-Typically at the start of therapy a fear ladder would be constructed, ranking different stimuli or situations in terms of the level of fear they provoke.
-Work would begin on the least feared stimuli and then move up the ladder as the therapy progressed.
+Near the start of therapy, the therapist and client construct a fear ladder.
+This ranks different stimuli in terms of the level of fear they provoke.
+Work begins on the least feared stimuli and then moves up the ladder as the therapy progressed.

-Prevention of the compulsive behavioural response results in habituation, with a decreased fear response that occurs with repeated exposure to the anxiety-provoking stimuli.
-This takes some time, though, so there must be a strong commitment to the therapy to make choices that won’t decrease anxiety in the short-term, and may actually increase anxiety and agitation initially.
+Prevention of the compulsive behavioural response results in habituation, as the fear response decreases with repeated exposure to the anxiety-provoking stimuli.
+This takes some time, so there must be a strong commitment to the therapy to be able to make choices that won’t decrease anxiety in the short term, and may actually increase anxiety and agitation initially.

-If the person in therapy is able to establish through ERP that the feared outcome is unlikely and the formerly anxiety-provoking stimuli are not dangerous, this is referred to as extinction.
-This is a type of implicit learning as it’s learned through practice rather than simply being told by someone else that the stimulus is safe.
+Extinction occurs when the client is able to establish that the feared outcome is unlikely and the formerly anxiety-provoking stimuli aren’t dangerous.
+This is a type of implicit learning, which is learned through practice rather than simply being told by someone else that the stimulus is safe.

-In people with OCD, the illness hijacks the natural danger response system, sending out alarm signals that aren’t based in actual danger.
-Responding as though a stimulus is actually dangerous ends up feeding into the faulty alarm system, and further impairing the brain’s ability to distinguish between safe und unsafe.
+OCD hijacks the natural danger response system, sending out alarm signals that aren’t based in actual danger.
+Responding as though a stimulus is actually dangerous ends up feeding into the faulty alarm system, and further impairing the brain’s ability to distinguish between safe and unsafe.

-Starting ERP can feel profoundly counterintuitive, since it goes against the message that the brain is screaming.
-However, it has been demonstrated to be effective for OCD, and more effective than talk-focused therapies.
+Starting ERP can seem profoundly counterintuitive since it goes against the message that the brain is screaming.
+However, research has shown that ERP is effective for OCD, and it’s more effective than talk-focused therapies.
 It is as effective as medication and has more lasting effects.